jnvilo/yacms/README.md

 This is yaCMS, yet another CMS for www.jnvilo.com

 This branch is a major rewrite that exposes all website management functions via django-rest-framework.
 Also the page models and entries have all been split up rather than having 1 big mode.
+I am also introducting the react.js framework for the dynamic parts of the website.